glassechidna/fwdform2/README.md

 ## Use cases

-* You want to forward a simple contact form to your email.
+* You want to forward a simple contact form to an email address.
 * You have a (S3) static site and don't want to run a server.
 * You want to forward arbitrary form fields formatted as human-readable email.
-* You want to use a template to automatically respond to a submitted form.
+* You want to automatically respond (with a template) to users when they submit a form.

 ## Prerequisites